solemansay/readme_generator/README1.md

   ## Usage

-  its great

   ## License

-  This project is licensed under the BSD 3 license
+  This project is licensed under the MIT license

   ## Contributing

-  please pull before you push

   ## Tests